 Benefits of becoming a smokefree workplace

-- Less sick leave: Employees who smoke take around 3x more sick leave than non-smokers.
+- Less sick leave: Employees who smoke take around 3 times more sick leave than non-smokers.

 - Increased productivity: just four 10 minute smoke breaks throughout the day results in the loss of 1 month’s productivity per smoker.

 - Reduced costs: Each employee who smokes cost the company around $2000 per smoker per year.

 - A positive business image.